sulaimancode/chat-with-pdf/README.md

 # Another PDF-Chatbot powered by OpenAI

-The main motivation behind the creation of this project was my interest in learning about Language Learning Models (LLMs) and exploring the capabilities of Next.js.
+The main motivation behind the creation of this project was my interest in learning about Large Language Models (LLMs) and exploring the capabilities of Next.js.
 I strongly believe that the best way to learn is by doing, and hence, I started working on this project.

 ## Technologies Used